roscoelabs/beams/readme.md

 After starting, beamsserver.js will serve up any web pages in its sibling /html folder.
 The server renders static web pages for now, though we may add more app-like features over time via Express.

 Note that the /html folder has a subfolder of its own, labeled /blog.
-It's all static as well for now, with the only true blog-like feature being that the subfolder contains a boilerplate XML file to generate an RSS feed for whatever files you add to /blog.
+It's all static as well for now, with the only true blog-like feature being that the subfolder contains a boilerplate XML file to generate an RSS feed for whatever files you add manually to /blog.
 (Of course, you'll also have to add them manually as items in the xml outline for them to go out in the feed to subscribers.)

-The /blog folder is one area in particular that should be ripe for rapid iteration and expanded functionality.
-Obviously, we need a login and content-management system to manipulate the other assets in the /blog folder.
-A fork of Ghost (https://github.com/tryghost/Ghost) or Fargo Publisher (https://github.com/scripting/fargoPublisher) seem like two possible solutions offhand, but I'm certainly open to other suggestions.
+The /blog folder is one area in particular that should be ripe for rapid iteration and expanded functionality, I think.
+Obviously, we need a login and content-management system to manipulate the other assets in the /blog folder -- and perhaps static pages site-wide as well.
+There's a high-level admin.html page, which is basically a placeholder or stub, where we might want to put controls for such a system.

+In terms of implementing content-management functionality, a fork of Ghost (https://github.com/tryghost/Ghost) or Fargo Publisher (https://github.com/scripting/fargoPublisher) or maybe some Drupal-based solution seem like some possible solutions solutions offhand.
+But I'm certainly open to other suggestions.

 Peter McKay
 Co-Founder/Chief Product Officer
 Roscoe Labs
-April 2, 2014
+April 3, 2014